 Where does the route go?

-The new revised routing for Canmore Route 5 remains largely unchanged, however there are two main routing changes for both weekday and weekend service.
+The routing for Canmore Route 5 remains largely unchanged, however there are two main routing changes for both weekday and weekend service.

 The first includes new routing and bus stop locations along Grotto Way and Grotto Road.

 The second is the extension of the route to the Stewart Creek traffic circle in Three Sisters area.